 Natalie Carter (Research Associate) has previously worked at The National Archives at Kew, and for the British Association for Local History.
 Her work has focused on records of the New Poor Law, particularly those held by the central poor law authorities in record series MH 12 from which this project draws its key source material.
 She has previously worked on two large scale archival projects overseeing the cataloguing and digitisation of a large number of MH 12 records from across England and Wales.

 Dr Peter Jones (Research Associate) has worked extensively on Old Poor Law pauper letters, as well as other demotic sources from the eighteenth and nineteenth centuries.
 He has previously been a research associate at the Universities of Southampton, Durham and Birmingham, and was Lecturer in the History of Medicine at Oxford Brookes University between 2008 and 2011.
+He is currently working on a co-authored monograph re-evaluating the role of public opinion in workhouse reform, and another on the ‘moral economy’ of the poor law in nineteenth-century England.

 Dr Carol Beardmore (Research Associate) has worked extensively on the history of rural communities during the nineteenth century, including how landed estates contributed to the relief of the poor (her monograph on Financing the Landed Estate was published by Palgrave Macmillan in 2019).
 She holds Associate Lectureships at the Open University and De Montfort University where she focuses on British history from the 18th century to the present day.